 On Christmas Day.

-It is related that there was a time when the men would occupy a part of their leisure on Christmas Day in making a tour of the neighbors to see how their hay was holding out.
+Back in the day, the men would spend a part of Christmas Day making a tour of the neighbors to see how their hay was holding out.

 A green Christmas makes a full churchyard.
-The foundation for this saying is the fact that open winters with their constant freezings and thawings are very unhealthy.
+The reason?
+Winters with constant freezings and thawings are very unhealthy.
 Therefore they fill the graveyard.